GATO Investors Have Opportunity to Lead Gatos Silver, Inc. Securities Fraud Lawsuit

-LOS ANGELES, April 20, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Gatos Silver, Inc. ("Gatos" or the "Company") (NYSE: GATO).
+BENSALEM, Pa., April 21, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Gatos Silver, Inc. ("Gatos" or the "Company") (NYSE: GATO).

 Class Period: October 28, 2020 – January 25, 2022